TillBeemelmanns/tfops-aug/README.md

 ### Augmentation Methods
 A list of all implemented augmentation techniques is given here.
 Additional, methods will be implemented in the near future.
-Performance is measured with the `test_image.jpg` which has size `2048 x 1024`
+Performance is measured with the `test_image.jpg` which has size `2048 x 1024`.
+All augmentation methods are executed with `level=5`.
+Averaged over 500 samples on the Intel Core i7 Prozessor 8665U.

 | Augmentation   |      Image      |   Performance (per Image)   |
 |----------|:-------------|:-------------:|